DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Things To Look Out For

 As stated above, don’t assume that the eight beats of the Story Circle are all you need to finish a script.
-After writing all these out, it will be beneficial to complete an outline and treatment for your story.
+After writing all these out, completing an outline and treatment for your story will be beneficial.

 It is also important to understand that you don’t need to force yourself to match each beat of the Story Circle perfectly.
 Your character doesn’t necessarily have to be comfortable at the beginning of your script, fully adapt to an uncomfortable situation, or get what they want at the midpoint.